DimitarChristoff/slickgrid-bare/README.md

 [![npm version](https://img.shields.io/npm/v/slickgrid-bare.svg?style=flat-square)](https://www.npmjs.com/package/slickgrid-bare) [![npm downloads](https://img.shields.io/npm/dm/slickgrid-bare.svg?style=flat-square)](https://www.npmjs.com/package/slickgrid-bare) ![gzip size](http://img.badgesize.io/https://npmcdn.com/slickgrid-bare/dist/slick.min.js?compression=gzip)

-This is a stripped down version of [slickgrid-es6](https://github.com/DimitarChristoff/slickgrid-es6) but with previously FrozenGrid exported as Grid ([X-SlickGrid](https://github.com/ddomingues/X-SlickGrid))
+This is a stripped down version of [slickgrid-es6](https://github.com/DimitarChristoff/slickgrid-es6) but with previously FrozenGrid exported as Grid ([X-SlickGrid](https://github.com/ddomingues/X-SlickGrid)), the 6pac version is build outside of the main bundle and available via a manual import.

 It does not have any default plugins, editors, cell renderers that you normally find in other SlickGrid forks.
 It has no jQuery-UI (uses customised version of Interact.js instead).